-The Children's Health Insurance Program Reauthorization Act of 2009 (CHIPRA) provided for the identification of a core set of healthcare quality measures for children enrolled in Medicaid and CHIP.
-CMS and AHRQ jointly charged a group of experts with creating this core set of measures in 2009.22 The initial 24 measures contained within the core set are relevant to children ages 0-18 as well as pregnant women in order to encompass both prenatal and postpartum quality of care issues.
+The Children's Health Insurance Reauthorization Act of 2009 (CHIPRA) provided for the development of a core set of healthcare quality measures for children enrolled in Medicaid and CHIP.
+The Centers for Medicare & Medicaid Services (CMS) and the Agency for Healthcare Research and Quality (AHRQ) jointly charged a group of experts with creating this core set of measures in 2009.19 The initial core set of 24 measures contained within the set are relevant to children ages 0-18 as well as pregnant women in order to encompass both pre-natal and post-partum quality of care issues.

 CMS' three-part goal for the Child Core Set is to increase the number of states reporting Core Set measures, increase the number of measures reported by each state, and increase the number of states using Core Set measures to drive quality improvement.
 CHIPRA also required CMS to update the initial core set annually.
-The 2013 Child Core Set revision added three measures and retired one measure, resulting in a total of 26 measures.23 For the 2014 update, CMS focused only on measures for retirement.
-In December 2013, CMS released the 2014 Child Core Set, which retired three measures and brought the total to 23 measures.24
+The 2013 Child Core Set revision added three measures and retired one measure, for a total of 26 measures.20 For the 2014 update, CMS focused only on measures for retirement.
+In December 2013, CMS released the 2014 Child Core Set, which retired three measures and brought the total to 23 measures.21

-Characteristics of the Child Core Set
+Characteristics of the Medicaid Child Core Set